SM Station Season 1: Disc three

 "Starry Night" by Lee Jin-ah and Onew is the opening track for the third disc.
 This jazz-pop song accompanied with its fairytale-like message was released on August 12.
-On August 18, Seohyun and Yuri collborated with Pantene, as they released "Secret", a dance-pop song with a focus on its strong drum and bass.
+On August 18, Seohyun and Yuri collaborated with Pantene, as they released "Secret", a dance-pop song with a focus on its strong drum and bass.
 On August 26, Kim Hyo-yeon, Jo Kwon, Min, and Park Jin-young released "Born to be Wild".
 Jo stated that it is great to have SM and JYP collaborating.

 Hitchhiker released EDM song "$10" on September 2.
 The song was entirely composed by Hitchhiker himself.
 On September 9, DJ 250 released a remixed version of BoA's "Pit-A-Pat".
 This particular song was created in collaboration between SM and Beasts & Natives (BANA).
 On September 17, Exo and Yoo Jae-suk released dance-pop song "Dancing King".
 The song is released for the latter's series, Infinite Challenge and the proceeds were donated to charity.
 On September 23, Bada and Ryeowook released "Cosmic", a pop song with a mysterious and dreamy atmosphere.

 The first release for October is "Heartbeat" by Amber and Luna featuring Ferry Corsten and Kago Pengchi.
 The electro-trance song was released on October 2 during the Spectrum Dance Music Festival.
 On October 7, Alesso and Chen released the Korean version of "Years", an emotional piano melody with a beat drum sound.
 On October 14, Henry Lau and Soyou released "Runnin'", an R&B song that compares the excitement between a man and a woman by comparing it to coffee.
 Henry is involved in penning and compsoing the track alongside American production team The Stereotypes and Brother Su.
 On October 19, BeatBurger and BoA released "Music is Wonderful", a progressive EDM song which BoA herself wrote and composed.
 The song was originally released on October 1 during the Spectrum Dance Music Festival.
 The last release for October is "Nightmare" on October 28 by rocker Yoon Do-hyun, rappers Reddy and G2, and SM Rookie Johnny who appears as the DJ.
 The song is described as an experimental crossover between hip-hop and heavy metal as it interprets the words "villain" and "nightmare."